 - we’re not getting the traffic we once got

-I could go on forever, but won’t.
-I am certain you get my drift.
+I could go on forever but won’t.
+I am sure you get my drift.
 Do any of these sound familiar to you?

 Break: Now, if none of this sounds familiar to you, or you are getting the exact sales results you want, then you don’t even need to read any further.
 However, if you find that one or more of these sound familiar to you, read on for the solution.

-And what I hear from salespeople is, we can’t get appointments, our product is too expensive, we don’t have any traffic anymore, it’s so slow, I am so swamped, but I am not achieving my goals, I just don’t get it.
+I hear from salespeople that we can’t get appointments, our product is too expensive, we don’t have any traffic anymore, it’s so slow, I am so swamped, but I am not achieving my goals, I just don’t get it.
 Again, you get my drift.
-It’s really hard to hear all of this.
+It’s tough to hear all of this.

 THE THREE DON’T ADD UP.

-I don’t doubt sales people are seasoned, I don’t doubt they think they are doing the best job they can, many are working enormous hours, some are getting discouraged and changing jobs or just giving up.
-They still have to change up what they are doing to do better if the goals are not being met, right?
+I don’t doubt salespeople are seasoned; I don’t doubt they think they are doing the best job they can.
+Many are working enormous hours; some are getting discouraged and changing jobs or just giving up.
+They still have to change up what they are doing to do better if the goals are not met, right?

 I can tell you what is needed in just two little words:

-Sales are the core of any business whether it’s interior design product or cars.
+Sales are the core of any business, whether it’s interior design products or cars.
 A business is built on sales.
-A business is not built on new product, colors, trends, marketing, postcards, advertisements or anything else besides your sales staff and how effective they are at selling.
+A business is not built on the new product, colors, trends, marketing, postcards, advertisements, or anything else besides your sales staff and how effective they are at selling.
 These are all necessary and support your sales, but do not create them.

-I know from going on hundreds of calls, sales people are doing what so many of us who have been in sales have done.
-Make appointments, show product, do a ton of follow up,get into a library to update and be seen, take someone to lunch.
+I know going on hundreds of calls, salespeople are doing what so many of us who have been in sales have done.
+Make appointments, show product, do a ton of follow up, get into a library to update and be seen, take someone to lunch.
 That’s what I did.

-Sales are just more difficult to get.
+Sales are just more challenging to get.
 Those are the facts.
 Those old ways were really built on a house of cards and false beliefs of what selling really needs to be.
-Most have not changed their ways and now we are seeing the effect.
+Most have not changed their ways, and now we see the effect.

 But I can help you to change that model before it’s too late.

 This business model needs to change now.
-Many showrooms and product companies are suffering or going out of business more and more that don’t need to.
-Design Centers are changing to buildings for high-tech companies.
+Design Centers are changing to buildings for high-tech companies, and many are going into foreclosure.
 We need to change up what we are currently doing.

-It’s not about getting more lines or changing our showrooms to look better, or a ton of new product.
-It’s about our sales forces and how they are currently approaching sales and how their efforts are being measured.
+It’s not about getting more lines or changing our showrooms to look better, or a ton of new products.
+It’s about our sales forces and how they are currently approaching sales, and how their efforts are being measured.
 That’s it.